 - a.
 Support legislation that expands opportunities for or reduces barriers to the development of renewable energy sources, including, but not limited to, wind, solar, bioenergy, battery storage, small hydro, and geothermal, as long as local development and siting criteria are consistent with city and county land use authority and other local and state regulatory requirements. - b.
-Oppose legislation that requires CCAs to purchase specific renewable energy products or technologies, which would thus-limiting the ability of CCAs to meet local energy needs in a cost-effective manner and in conflict- with their local procurement and rate setting authority.
+Oppose legislation that requires CCAs to purchase specific renewable energy products or technologies, which would thus-limiting the ability of CCAs to meet local energy needs in a cost-effective manner and in accordance with the preferences of their member jurisdictions and conflict with their local procurement and rate setting authority.